What is considered a rare disease?

 The term neuropathy refers to various conditions in which the peripheral nerves have been damaged.
 There are many causes of peripheral neuropathy.
 One is damage sustained from autoimmune disorders.
 Some rare diseases and conditions can also cause neuropathy.

-Rare diseases that may cause neuropathy
+What are rare diseases that may cause neuropathy?

 Some of the rare diseases and conditions that can cause neuropathy include: